AndyBowes/TryKotlinDojo/Cheatsheet.md

 var a:Int = null    <-- Generates compile error
 var b:Int? = null   <-- Nullable
 val c = "Welcome to Kotlin"  <-- Immutable value with inferred data type of String

+\\ String Interpolation injects variables into Strings println("The current value is $a")
 ```

 ### Handling Nulls